-Jenna's practice experience encompasses various areas of civil litigation in both the federal and state courts and before the Financial Industry Regulatory Authority.
+Jenna's practice experience encompasses various areas of complex civil litigation in both the federal and state courts.
 She advises clients and litigates cases involving all forms of commercial disputes, including contract breaches, business disputes, fraud, and securities litigation.
-Her practice also involves various forms of trusts and estates litigation, including will caveats, trust modification, and fiduciary duty litigation.
+Her practice also involves various forms of trusts and estates litigation, including will caveats and other estate litigation, trusts disputes and modifications, and other fiduciary duty litigation.

-Prior to joining the firm, Jenna practiced in Atlanta, Georgia, and from 1995 to 1996 served as law clerk to the Honorable Malcolm J. Howard, United States District Judge for the Eastern District of North Carolina.
+Prior to joining the firm, Jenna practiced in Atlanta, Georgia, and from 1995 to 1996, served as a law clerk to the Honorable Malcolm J. Howard, United States District Judge for the Eastern District of North Carolina.

 - J.D., cum laude, Wake Forest School of Law, 1995.
 Moot Court Board, Notes and Comments Editor, Wake Forest Law Review.